Wild Damsons and a Damson Custard Tart Recipe

 1 Vanilla Pod

-Half and pit your Damsons, store in the fridge until ready.
+Firstly, half and pit your damsons, store in the fridge until ready.

 Now for the custard filling, whisk the egg yolks and about a 1/3rd of the sugar together, when thoroughly mixed add the flour and continue to whisk until completely combined.